 Feature | ServiceNow ITSM | Moveworks | Ravenna |

-Primary Interface | Dedicated web portal requiring separate login and navigation | Conversational AI layer over existing tools accessed through Slack or Microsoft Teams | Native Slack integration with ticketing and AI built directly into the platform |
+Primary Interface | Dedicated web portal requiring separate login and navigation | Conversational AI layer over existing tools accessed through Slack or Microsoft Teams | Slack-native workflow automation tool that manages end-to-end processes across tools and teams |

-Implementation Timeline | 12-18 months with dedicated administrators, specialized consultants, and cross-functional teams | Faster deployment focused on seamless integration with existing ITSM infrastructure | Immediate deployment with instant ROI metrics from day one |
+Implementation Timeline | 12-18 months with dedicated administrators, specialized consultants, and cross-functional teams | Faster deployment focused on integration with existing ITSM infrastructure | Immediate deployment with instant ROI metrics from day one |

 Knowledge Base Approach | Articles stored directly within ServiceNow requiring manual creation using templates and metadata | Searches across multiple sources (Confluence, Notion, Google Drive, Slack, ServiceNow) simultaneously | Auto-generates knowledge base articles from resolved tickets and conversations |

-Automation Strategy | Automates ticket handling after submission through scripted flows and predictive routing | Prevents ticket creation by resolving routine requests conversationally before they enter queues | Combines instant AI resolution for routine questions with trackable tickets for complex issues in same thread |
+Automation Strategy | Automates ticket handling after submission through scripted flows and predictive routing | Prevents ticket creation by resolving routine requests conversationally before they enter queues | Automates mission-critical workflows end-to-end using agentic AI that executes tasks across the SaaS stack, eliminating manual work |

 Annual Enterprise Cost | Typically starts at over $1 million annually plus implementation consultants and dedicated administrators | Based on employee headcount and integration complexity, works with existing ITSM investment | Unified pricing without multi-vendor management overhead |